 is a lone traveller travels with her VAN-dog Marko.
 Freedom, Vanlife and Blogging are just some of the things she loves most as she moves from one country to the next.
 How to recognise her?
 Well, she has this dusty, grey-blue van with a big bump at the back and a crushed step thread under the door.
 As long as this box with wheels still runs, it’s really fine with her.
 These are her tips:

-The areas around Leonidio has a huge amount of diverse rocks to climb on – not only for hard movers!
+The areas around Leonidio in the Peloponnese has a huge amount of diverse rocks to climb on – not only for hard movers!
 Even beginners like me could get suddenly hooked to this sport.
 Try it out for yourself!
 There are plenty of easy routes to lay your fingers on and if you are desperately looking for a climbing partner, check out the next tip:

 9. Don’t miss paying a visit to the Panjika Cafe